tomohirokenshi/library-management-system/README.md

 **System Architecture:**

 * **Microprocessor:** The core of the system utilized a Raspberry Pi single-board computer, serving as the central processing unit.
-* **Sensors:**
-  * An RFID reader was employed as the primary sensor for user authentication, leveraging the existing RFID tags embedded in the student and faculty IDs.
-  * RFID stickers were affixed to each book, enabling the system to identify and track individual library items.
+* **Sensors:** An RFID reader was employed as the primary sensor for user authentication, leveraging the existing RFID tags embedded in the student and faculty IDs.
+While, RFID stickers were affixed to each book, enabling the system to identify and track individual library items.
 * **Database:** SQLite was chosen as the database management system, providing a lightweight and efficient solution for storing and retrieving system data.
 * **Software:** The system was programmed in Python, utilizing the tkinter library to create a user-friendly graphical user interface (GUI) for interaction.